MartinBelko/Docker-Backup-Script/README.md

 The script also includes **cleanup mechanisms**: in case of a command failure, it will delete temporary files and restart the Docker container to ensure minimal disruption.

 ---
+> [!CAUTION]

-⚠️ **Important:** You are solely responsible for creating, using, and securely storing your encryption passphrase.
+> You are solely responsible for creating, using, and securely storing your encryption passphrase.
 While you are free to use this script, I cannot be held responsible if you lose your passphrase and are unable to recover your data.
 I personally use Bitwarden (client) with Vaultwarden (backend) to store my passphrases and always have a worst-case scenario plan; I highly recommend you do the same.
 ---

 ### 💻 Compatibility